Open source. Runs locally. Your data never leaves your machine.

 Up and running in minutes.

 No cloud.
 No subscription.
-Just Node.js + Git + the GitHub CLI on your machine.
+Git + GitHub CLI (gh) + SSH on your machine.
+The standalone zip does not require Node.js.

 1